 The freshwater fishing in Thailand is some of the best in South East Asia and for the avid angler, there are a huge range of species to target.
 There are a number excellent fishing spots all over Thailand including fishing parks and resorts as well as lakes, ponds, dams and other wild caught options.
-Of course it’s not as simple as just dropping a line in.

 Most visitors to Thailand are unable to bring their own gear with them.
-The best way to experience the exciting fishing spots of Thailand is with one of the many guided fishing charters.
+So, the best way to experience the exciting fishing spots of Thailand is with one of the many guided fishing charters.
 Thailand is known for native species such as Giant Mekong Catfish, Barramundi, Siamese Carp and Giant Snakehead along with other, more common species.
 From Bangkok to the Gulf of Thailand, discover the top fishing spots in Thailand and the catches you’ll net there.

 Bungsamran Lake: Located in Bangkok, this lake is the most prolific big game fresh watering fishing in the world.
 The lake contains up to 100kg carp and 130kg catfish, with the average catch weighing more than 40kg.
 You’re guaranteed to catch fish 15kg and over in just a day trip, with 1 in every 3 trips netting Giant Mekong Catfish over 40kg.

 Catch: Pacu, Giant Mekong Catfish, Chao Phraya Catfish, Giant Siamese Carp.

 Jurassic Fishing Park: Located less than 2 hours’ drive from Bangkok in the stunning seaside town of Cha Am, this 4 star fishing park offers prolific Arapaima and Carp fishing.
 Set amongst dramatic landscape, this is the premier fishing holiday venue in Thailand.